true-async/php-true-async-rfc/index.md

 - **Primitives:** `Channel`, `Future`, `Iterator`, `Interval`
 - **Inter-thread communication / Shared Memory objects**

+### Namespace

+All functions, classes, and constants defined in this **RFC** are located in the `Async` namespace.
+Extensions for **Scheduler/Reactor** are allowed to extend this namespace with functions and classes, provided that they are directly related to concurrency functionality.

 ### Coroutine

 A `Coroutine` is an `execution container`, transparent to the code,